IAB PodcastUpfront 2018

-Roman Mars is the host and creator of 99% Invisible.
-With nearly 300 million downloads, the 99% Invisible podcast is one of the most popular podcasts in the world.
+Roman Mars is the host and creator of 99% Invisible, a short radio show about design and architecture.
+With over 350 million downloads, the 99% Invisible podcast is one of the most popular podcasts in the world.
 Fast Company named him one of the 100 Most Creative People in 2013.
 He was a TED main stage speaker in 2015.
 It is currently the most popular TED Talk about design with over 5 million views.
 His crowd funding campaigns have raised over $4 million and he’s the highest-funded journalist in Kickstarter history.
 He is also a co-founder of Radiotopia, a collective of ground-breaking independent podcasts.

 Straight Talk with Ross Mathews

 Ross Mathews, Host, Straight Talk with Ross Mathews